-Since its inception in 2015, Bucknell University's interdisciplinary Coal Region Field Station has connected students, faculty, and staff to anthracite coal communities through projects that foster community revitalization, explore coal region histories and cultures, and imagine post-coal futures.
+Since its inception in 2015, Bucknell University's interdisciplinary Coal Region Field Station has connected students, faculty, and staff to anthracite coal communities through projects that foster community revitalization, explore coal region histories and heritage, and imagine future possibilities.
 Partner organizations include local nonprofits, local governments, public libraries, public schools, a food bank, and downtown development groups.
 The interdisciplinary Field Station is headquartered in Mount Carmel, PA, and is administered through the University's Center for Sustainability & the Environment in partnership with the Mother Maria Kaupas Center.

 Twelve courses in humanities, social sciences, and management have engaged in collaborative community-based research and field trips through the Field Station.
 These have led to many positive outcomes, including a documentary on the Fire History Museum in Shamokin, a block captain program, studies on community revitalization, a study on the history of coal mining in the area, assistance with strategic planning, and a study of regional food availability.